awsdocs/amazon-redshift-developer-guide/doc_source/r_COLLATE.md

 ## Example<a name="r_COLLATE-example"></a>

-The following example defines col1 in table T1 as case\_sensitive\.
+The following example defines col1 in table T as case\_sensitive\.
 When you run the first query, Amazon Redshift only returns one row ‘john’\.
 After collate function runs on col1, the collation becomes case\_insensitive\.
 The second query returns both ‘john’ and ‘JOHN’\.

 ```
 CREATE TABLE T (